sheldonucr/physics_based_em_assessment_analysis/README.md

     NOTE: random.m describes the general case.
 It gets the same results as model 1, model 2 and model 3 provided the same current and temperature waveforms.

-related_papers: contain the relevant papers published
+III related_papers: contain the relevant papers published

-References:
+IV References:

     [1] X. Huang, T. Yu, V. Sukharev and S. X.-D. Tan, “Physics-Based Electromigration Assessment for Power Grid Networks,” in